World Languages & Cultures

 General Requirements for a Major in Spanish:

-• Students majoring in Spanish are required to study abroad for a semester in a Spanish-speaking country to gain further proficiency in the language and a keen understanding and appreciation of Hispanic culture.
+• Students majoring in Spanish are required to study abroad for a semester in a Spanish-speaking country.
 Only courses taken in the target language will count toward the student's Spanish major.
-The Central America Study & Service Program, offered every third year, provides courses in upper-level Spanish language, politics and cultural topics, and has a service-learning emphasis.
-There are also many Spanish programs in locations such as Chile, Guatemala, Mexico, Spain.
-Students who complete this requirement through non-Whitworth programs are required to concurrently register for WL 196 (1 credit).
+Students who complete this requirement are required to concurrently register for WL 196 (1 credit) unless their program is led by Whitworth faculty.

 • A grade of C or better is required for all courses in the major or minor.